 On October 1, 2018, a lawsuit styled Thaleia L. Marston, Trustee of the Marston Trust v.
 Blackbeard Operating, LLC, et.al, No. 18-10-24761 - CVW in the 143rd District Court in Ward County, Texas (the "2018 Litigation") was filed, naming, among others, Boaz Energy and the Trust as defendants.
 The plaintiff is a lessor under two leases operated by Blackbeard Operating LLC.
 The Underlying Properties include the interests of Boaz Energy in some of the minerals covered by those leases.
 The litigation sought surface use damages and alleged violations of the terms of the leases, among other things.
 The court had set a two-day bench trial to commence May 18, 2022, but on May 10, 2022, the court granted motions for summary judgment effectively disposing of the plaintiff's claims.
 At a status conference conducted on May 12, 2022, the plaintiff confirmed the court's rulings disposed of all the plaintiff's claims.
 The court held a hearing regarding attorneys' fees in June 2022.
-On May 12, 2023, the court entered its final judgment, incorporating its prior order granting the defendants' motion for summary judgment and granting defendants' motion for attorneys' fees, but the plaintiff then filed a notice of appeal to the Eighth Court of Appeals in El Paso County, Texas The plaintiff-appellants filed their opening brief on December 11, 2023; and the defendant-appellees filed an answer brief on February 22, 2024.
+On May 12, 2023, the court entered its final judgment, incorporating its prior order granting the defendants' motion for summary judgment and granting defendants' motion for attorneys' fees, but the plaintiff then filed a notice of appeal to the Eighth Court of Appeals in El Paso County, Texas .
+By order dated February 5, 2025, the Court of Appeals affirmed the trial court's judgment in favor of the defendant appellees and therefore, this case is over.